devstudio-rs/wpmvc/docs/index.md

 hero:
   name: WPMVC
-  text: MVC framework for WordPress
+  text: Super-light MVC for WordPress
-  tagline: Models, routing, views, meta boxes and options — the WordPress way, without the boilerplate.
+  tagline: A tiny core built entirely on components — declared in config, loaded only when you use them.
+Models, routing, views, meta boxes and options without the boilerplate.
   actions:
     - theme: brand
       text: Get Started